 Read facts you never knew about Frank Sinatra:

 Frank’s eardrum was punctured at birth, causing some hearing problems.
-This worsened when he got older and suffered age-related intermittent hearing problems, something he was very sensitive about.
+This worsened when he got older and suffered age-related hearing problems, something he was very sensitive about.

 Frank learned music by ear and he never learned how to read music.